MissouriMRR/IARC-2020/vision/benchmarks/README.md

 ## Contributing

-See the runall of the benchmark type for requirements.
-Use an existing file as a baseline.

 ### Times

 1. Add a file to times/ named bench_*.py.

-2. In this file include a class named Time*
+2. In this file create a class named Time*

- - In this method you may optionally include a setup function that will be run before anything else.
+- (Optional) Include a setup function that will run once before anything else.

- - After setup there should be a dictionary named PARAMETERS in the class.
+- After setup is run, a dictionary named PARAMETERS should be in the class, {"benchmark_title": [parameters]}
-  {'title': [parameters], ...}

-  - Every function in the class named time_* will be timed using these parameters and logged with the given title.
+3. When the benchmark is run, all methods in class named time_* will be run with [parameters].

+4. Run time will be logged in the data frame.

 ### Accuracy

-1. Add file to accuracy/ named bench_*.py
+1. Add a file to accuracy/ named bench_*.py.

+- Include a variable IMG_FOLDER = '', the folder in vision_images to use.

+- This folder should include an Annotations folder from blob_annotator.

+- This folder should include a benchmark.json file(see below).

-2. In this file include a class named Accuracy*
+2. In this file create a class named Accuracy*

-- FOLDER

-3. There must be a file named vision_images/FOLDER/benchmark.json

-- This file must be configured as follows
+- (Optional) Include a setup function that will run once before anything else.

+3. When the benchmark is run, all methods in class named time_* will be run with [parameters] from benchmark.json.

+4. Accuracy will be calculated based on classification setting in benchmark.json and logged.

+#### benchmark.json

+For the accuracy benchmarks

 ```json
  {